taras-i-fedyk/lunch-places/README.md

   * allow the user to determine the current location ad hoc.

-  * display a destination on the map, without displaying an origin on it.
+  * display the destination on the map, without displaying the origin on it.

   * automatically or per the user’s request, position the map’s camera so that the current location is in the center of the screen or so that the distance between the origin and the destination is fully visible.